 The use of RCSC Facilities by clubs is intended for the pursuit of hobbies and social welfare and shall not be used for the manufacture of articles to be sold by individuals for their sole profit.
 A club may sell items not produced in the club provided that all proceeds from such sales benefit the club only and not any individuals or other organizations.
 A club may sell items outside of RCSC Facilities produced in whole or in part within RCSC Facilities so long as the club benefits from such sales equally or greater than if the items were being sold within RCSC Facilities.
-Clubs may submit a request to the Assistant General Manager to showcase items with the club name only outside their dedicated space on a temporary basis at RCSC’s Facilities.
+Clubs may submit a request to the Director of Operations to showcase items with the club name only outside their dedicated space on a temporary basis at RCSC’s Facilities.

 Each club’s rules and regulations must define the number of articles an individual club member may sell during any calendar year, the percentage the club will receive from each sale, how complaints are handled regarding sales, and the relationship between using the club facilities, consigning items for sale and volunteering time to perform necessary club duties.
 Items for which club members receive orders as a direct result of club activities shall be handled as club sales.

 Vendors may be authorized by clubs to sell related materials and supplies within club facilities on a limited basis.
 Clubs are authorized to sell supplies and raw materials at reasonable rates to club members, visitors or guests.

 Any club conducting an amusement gambling intellectual contest or event as defined in Arizona Revised Statute §13-3301 must comply with all laws regarding such.